BostonGlobe/globe-graphic-template/README.md

 **Please note:**
 This template now uses https.
 If you ever find yourself needing to make an absolute path reference, remember to use 'https' not 'http'.

+### ai2html workflow
+To integrate ai2html output into this generator:
+- Move your `.ai` file to the `src` folder and call it `online.ai`.

+Every time you run the **ai2html** script:
+- In your project directory, run the following terminal command: make ai2html

 [How to include js libraries](#how-to-include-javascript-libraries)